memgraph/docs/docs/how-to-guides/inspecting-queries.md

 ---
 id: inspecting-queries
-title: Inspecting queries
+title: How to inspect queries
-sidebar_label: Inspecting queries
+sidebar_label: Inspect queries
 ---

 Before a Cypher query is executed, it is converted into an internal form